yishuen/dsc-2-22-12-naive-bayes-and-nlp-in-sklearn-nyc-career-ds-102218/README.md

 You will be able to:

-* Implement Basic NLP Tasks including stemming/lemmatization, tokenization, and word vectorization.
+* Implement Basic NLP Tasks including stemming/lemmatization, tokenization, and word vectorization
-* Implement a machine learning classifier to process text, run the classifier, and validate results.
+* Implement a machine learning classifier to process text, run the classifier, and validate results

-### Getting Started
+## Getting Started

 In this lesson, we'll see an example of how we can we can use professsional tools such as sklearn to work through a real world NLP task.
 For this lesson, we'll build a pipeline that processes the text and then trains a Naive Bayesian Classifier on the _Reuters dataset_.
 This tutorial has been modified from the tutorial available in the [sklearn documentation](https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).
-### Loading Our Dataset
+## Loading Our Dataset

 We need to start by loading in our dataset.
 SKlearn has provided a helper file to do this for us, called `fetch_data.py`.